TheZackMatthews/Eide-Project-Tracker-App/README.md

 5. Push to the branch (`git push origin feature/your-feature`).
 6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please contact [yourname@eidemachinery.com](mailto:yourname@eidemachinery.com).
+For any questions or suggestions, please contact [zmatthews@eidemachinery.com](mailto:zmatthews@eidemachinery.com).

----

-Happy Coding!